 | Storage minimization | Messages and files are automatically deleted after delivery | Reduces long-term data retention risk |

-AliasCloak’s privacy architecture may support safer communication workflows, but HIPAA compliance is not created by software alone.
-Covered entities should confirm BAA availability, administrative controls, policies, and proper use before transmitting protected health information.
+AliasCloak’s privacy architecture may support safer healthcare communication workflows, but HIPAA compliance is not created by software alone.
+Covered entities and business associates should confirm BAA availability, administrative controls, access policies, retention requirements, workforce training, and proper use before transmitting protected health information.

-These pages help users understand what “HIPAA compliant email” actually requires and where an alias-based encrypted mailbox can fit.
+These pages help users understand what “HIPAA compliant email” usually requires and where an alias-based encrypted mailbox can fit into a safer communication workflow.

-When an email-like encrypted mailbox is a better fit than normal email.
+When an email-like encrypted mailbox may be a better fit than normal email.

-Private practice communication, intake files, and anonymous contact workflows.
+Private practice communication, intake files, and identity-protecting contact workflows.

 Create an anonymous encrypted mailbox in your browser.
 Share an alias or public key, receive secure messages or files, and keep sensitive communication out of ordinary inbox threads.